The anti-concentration phenomenon with respect to random permutations: Introduction

 \end{theorem} This bound is optimal.
 Indeed, take \( \BMv=(1,2,\dots,n) \quad\text{and}\quad \BMw=\bigl(-\!\sum_{i=2}^{n-1} i,\, -\!\sum_{i=2}^{n-1} i,\, n+1,\dots,n+1\bigr). \) In this case, $S_{\pi}=0$ if and only if $v_{\pi(1)}+v_{\pi(2)}=n+1$.

 The proof of Theorem~\ref{thm:discrete:1} is quite involved and relies on tools from algebraic combinatorics.
+In spirit, it is similar to Stanley’s proof \cite{Stan} of an optimal variant of Theorem~\ref{thm:SSz}.
 Roughly speaking, if $\BMv$ has distinct coordinates and $S_{\pi}=x$, then the set of such permutations $\pi$ forms an antichain (in a suitable weakening of the Bruhat order on $S_n$).
 This antichain can be identified with a disjoint union of Bruhat orders on $S_n/S_{\alpha}$ for certain parabolic subgroups $S_{\alpha}$.
 These posets have the Sperner property, which implies that their size is bounded by the largest rank of $S_n/S_{\alpha}$.
 These ranks correspond to coefficients of the $q$-multinomial coefficient $\binom{n}{\alpha}_q$, and Theorem~\ref{thm:discrete:1} follows from appropriate bounds on those coefficients.

 While Theorem~\ref{thm:discrete:1} is elegant—being optimal and valid for all $n$—the above methods do not appear to extend easily to more general settings where additional structure is imposed on $\BMv$ and $\BMw$.
-As observed by Alon \emph{et al.}\ in~\cite{APZ}, if both the $v_i$ and the $w_i$ are distinct, then $\P(S_{\pi}=x)$ must lie between $n^{-3/2}$ and $n^{-5/2}$.
-A sharp bound in this regime would serve as a permutation-space analogue of the Erd\H{o}s--Moser result in the product-space setting.
-However, the techniques of~\cite{APZ} and ~\cite{Paw} do not resolve this problem.
+As observed by Alon et al.~\cite{APZ}, if both the $v_i$ and the $w_i$ are distinct, then $\P(S_{\pi}=x)$ must lie between $n^{-3/2}$ and $n^{-5/2}$.
+A sharp bound in this regime would serve as a permutation-space analog of the Erd\H{o}s--Moser result in the product-space setting.
+However, the techniques of~\cite{APZ} and \cite{Paw} do not resolve this problem.
 We will address it in Section~\ref{section:applications}.